-The addition of our exciting new Undergraduate architecture programme from October 2017 will expand the breadth of existing built environment research within the School.
+The recent addition of our exciting new undergraduate architecture programme expands the breadth of existing built environment research within the School.

 The digital architecture thread will augment existing digital design research within the School (e.g. BIM and virtual reality) with a broader range of technologies and design processes (e.g. computational design, mixed reality design platform).
 It also picks up on the integration of design and making with digital fabrication technologies and processes (e.g. free-form concrete) through the use of 3D printers, robotic construction and other computer numerically controlled (CNC) technologies (e.g. adaptive and smart technologies).